pocc/tshark.dev/content/capture/limit_size.md

 <a href="https://xkcd.com/716/"><img src="https://dl.dropboxusercontent.com/s/q2m2y80cf3pdtp5/time_for_tshark.jpg" alt="Time for tshark"></a>

-Tshark can limit the capture's size before it started. `--time-travel` will start working whenever it will have been implemented.
+Tshark can limit the capture's size before it started! `--time-travel` will start working whenever it will have been implemented.
 In the meantime, start your capture with the correct flags.

 ## Further Reading

 * Packetlife, [Long Captures](https://packetlife.net/blog/2011/mar/9/long-term-traffic-capture-wireshark/)
 * GE, [How to use Wireshark for long duration captures](https://digitalsupport.ge.com/communities/en_US/Article/How-to-use-Wireshark-for-long-duration-captures)
-* Noah Davids, [How can I capture the packet headers but not the data?](http://noahdavids.org/self_published/Tracing_packets_without_collecting_data.html): Finding snaplen numbers for capturing IPv4 and IPv6 headers.